Shermar Martina

-Shermar Donald Emigdio Martina (born 14 April 1996) is a Curaçaoan football player who plays for FK Kauno Žalgiris and the Curaçao national team.
+Shermar Donald Emigdio Martina (born 14 April 1996) is a Curaçaoan football player who plays for the Curaçao national team.

 Club career

 He made his professional debut in the Eerste Divisie for MVV Maastricht on 1 May 2015 in a game against FC Den Bosch.

-In January 2022 he signed with lithuanian FK Kauno Žalgiris.
+In January 2022 he signed with Lithuanian FK Kauno Žalgiris.

 International career

 Shermar made his international debut for the Curaçao national football team in a 1–1 friendly tie with Bolivia on 23 March 2018.

 Personal life

-He is a twin brother of Shermaine Martina, who also plays for MVV Maastricht.
+He is a twin brother of Shermaine Martina, also a professional footballer.